-When we first visited, we were very excited to find a gay bar in Venice and spent a lot of time researching and googling ‘gay bars Venice, Italy’.
+When we first visited, we were very excited to find a gay bar in Venice and spent a lot of time researching ‘gay bars Venice, Italy’.

-For such a popular and trendy destination, we were surprised to find a serious lack of gay bars or gay clubs in Venice at all.
+For such a popular and trendy destination, we were surprised to find a lack of gay bars or gay clubs in Venice [no_toc]

 With that in mind, it’s not so surprising that there isn’t really any gay nightlife in Venice…..or is there..

 Venice is an incredible destination and it felt very gay friendly.
-That might be one of the reasons for there being no gay bars – everyone is welcome everywhere.
+That might be one of the reasons for there being a lack of gay bars – everyone is welcome everywhere.

 This was definitely the case for us and we felt very much at ease to have a romantic weekend exploring Venice hand in hand.

 However, if you are still looking for a gay bar or gay club in Venice, the nearest options can be found on the mainland.

 Trash and Chic, Venice

 This is not a gay bar per se, but an LGBTQ+ night called Trash and Chic which started in 2006 and became the gay place in Venice to party.